katungi/newsprism/README.md

 # Getting Started with Nextjs with Prisma and Graphql

-## This app is made using typescript instead of Javascript.
+## This app is made using typescript instead of Javascript

 ## The server uses graphql instead of REST for simplicity